webarch-coop/ansible-role-mariadb/README.md

 Version 3.0.0 and greater of this role provide the option to edit or template MariaDB configuration files and use YAML dictionaries for the specification, existing files are read using [the JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and edited using the [community.general.ini_file module](https://docs.ansible.com/ansible/latest/collections/community/general/ini_file_module.html) or created or clobbered using the [ansible.builtin.template module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html).

-The last 2.x version of this role [version 2.4.2](https://git.coop/webarch/mariadb/-/releases/2.4.2) is the last version that contains Ansible tasks to switch between password and socket authentication for the root user, all 3.0.0 versions assume socket authentication is used.
+The last 2.x version of this role [version 2.4.2](https://git.coop/webarch/mariadb/-/releases/2.4.2) is the last version that contains Ansible tasks to switch between password and socket authentication for the root user, all 3.x versions assume socket authentication is used.

 Versions of this role including and prior to [version 1.9.1](https://git.coop/webarch/mariadb/-/tree/1.9.1) require Ansible 2.9 and use the command and shell modules for many tasks, version 2.0.0 onwards requires Ansible 2.10 and uses the [community.mysql collection](https://docs.ansible.com/ansible/latest/collections/community/mysql/).

-This role can be used to [switch the root users authentication plugin from `unix_socket` to `mysql_native_password`](tasks/mariadb_root_password.yml) and [back](tasks/info_socket.yml) and it also runs `mysql_upgrade`, [imports](tasks/sys.yml) the [sys schema](https://github.com/webarch-coop/mariadb-sys), [updates the timezone data](tasks/tz.yml) when needed and sets [some systemd defaults](templates/mariadb.conf.j2).

 ## Role variables